-August is the month when summer begins its slow crawl towards autumn, but not before a few more hot days and thunderstorms!
+August 2018 is the calendar month when summer begins its slow crawl towards autumn, but not before a few more hot days and thunderstorms!

 The end of the month signals the time to start preparing for autumn.